Brian Cox – Por Que Precisamos Dos Exploradores

 which is a thick sheet of ice, probably a hundred kilometers thick.

-que é uma espessa camada de gelo, provavelmente com cem quilômetros de espessura.
+que é uma camada espessa de gelo, provavelmente a cem quilômetros de espessura.

 But by measuring the way that